DenebTM/swepsss23-g4t3/README.md

 A login page is available at `http://localhost:8080/login`.\
 There are multiple users available by default, their names are found in `/src/main/resources/data.sql`.\
-The default password for all users is 'passwd'. 'admin' is the only user with administrative privileges.
+The default password for all users is `passwd`. `admin` and `elvis` are the only users with administrative privileges.

 ## Development

-### Back-end
+### Backend

 #### Dependencies

 - JDK 17 or later
 - Maven

-The Java project should work out of the box in VSCode (with the Java and Spring Boot extensions) and IntelliJ Idea.\
+The Java project should work out-of-the-box in VSCode (with the Java and Spring Boot extensions) and IntelliJ Idea.\
 If `yarn` fails to run during the build process, you may need to install Node.js on your machine.\
 Additionally, try `mvn clean` as a troubleshooting step if Spring fails to start up for no apparent reason.

-### Front-end
+### Frontend

 #### Dependencies